michaelss/importador/README.md

-<<<<<<< HEAD
 # Importador

 This project is a template to help import large CSV files into Oracle databases.
 Table e column names must be adjusted to fit specific needs.
+The solution relies on threads and batch inserts to achieve the task in reasonable time.
+Tests (in a Mac mini with a 2,8GHz Intel Core i5 and SSD) could parse and save a 700k line long file in 1 minute and 33 seconds.

 ## .jar file generation